 Most aspiring innkeepers who contact me do so prior to beginning a serious search for a property.
 This makes sense to me, as they have been successful in some other career and have learned that “An ounce of prevention is worth a pound of cure.”
 They want to do their homework to narrow their search to a price range they can afford.
 Whether they are single pursuing a lifelong dream to run their own business or partners moving on to a new challenge in a new place, it is my objective help make the experience a positive, productive and profitable one.

-Step 1 – Prequalification: My first task is to understand what assets are available, where they are invested and what the buyer/s are willing to commit to funding an acquisition.
+Step 1 – Prequalification: My first task is to understand what assets are available, where they are invested and what the buyer/s are willing to commit to fund an acquisition.
 We need to verify assets, what can be used, and how.
 Credit history and professional qualifications are also important to understand so that any limitations or challenges can be addressed early on.
-My most important job is to get aspiring innkeepers focused on identifying an inn that is well suited for their qualifications, to make sure their energy is properly directed and their expectations are realistic and achievable.
+My most important job as I see it, is to get aspiring innkeepers focused on identifying an inn that is well suited for their qualifications, to make sure their energy is properly directed, and their expectations are realistic and achievable.

 Since the underwriting of a commercial loan combines the qualifications of the buyer with the financials of the inn, it is important to collect as much data as possible from the current owners to sort through available inns in the geographical areas of interest.
 It makes little sense to invest time and money to visit a list of available inns until you have reviewed as much information and data as possible.

 Why get excited about an inn, love the sellers, have them love you, and see yourself as the next innkeeper if the deal can’t work because the net income cannot support your lifestyle, the desired level of debt.
 What is the asking price is unsubstantiated by the inn’s historical performance.
 It is in the interest of all concerned to know that the asking prices is well supported by comparable sales and three (3) years of financial data derived from the business tax returns.